MarcoGorelli/polars-plugins-tutorial/docs/geocode.md

 └──────────────┴─────────────────┘
 ```

+In this example, we took on a few extra dependencies, which increase
+the size of the package.
+By using plugins, we have a way of accessing
+extra functionality without having to bloat up the size of the main
+Polars install too much!

 ## Stretch goal

 Can you write a function `reverse_geocode` which accepts float expressions as input?

-As in, can you get the following to run?
+Can you get the following to run?
 ```python
 import polars as pl
 import minimal_plugin  # noqa: F401